+Welcome to the Council's Strategic & Operational Risk Management Strategy, refreshed in January 2022.
 The aim of the Strategy is to improve strategic and operational risk management throughout the Council.
 Effective risk management allows the Council to:

-- > have increased confidence in achieving its corporate objectives - mitigate threats to acceptable levels - take informed decisions about exploiting opportunities - > ensure that it gets the right balance between rewards and risks - > improve its partnership working arrangements and corporate governance
+- > have increased confidence in achieving its corporate objectives. - mitigate threats to acceptable levels. - > make informed decisions about exploiting opportunities. - > ensure that it gets the right balance between rewards and risks. - > improve its partnership working arrangements and corporate governance.